som-shahlab/femr/README.md

 # Development

-The following guides are for developers who want to contribute to **piton**.
+The following guides are for developers who want to contribute to **FEMR**.

 ## Precommit checks